Chato Murciano: History

 In Murcia, the Spanish were in need of an improved breed of pig as the current Murcian type was not meeting their standards.
 To solve this problem, they mix-bred the Murciano with the Victoria, Tamworth, the Large White and the Berkshire, the Chato Murciano was and still is currently bred for its lean meat and bacon.
 There were about fifty thousand pigs of this breed in 1865 and more than 100,000 in 1929.
 The breed originated and was farmed in Murcia, a region in the south-eastern area of Spain.
-The pig received its name from the Spanish due of its short nose, with “chato” meaning “short-nosed”, and “Murciano” meaning “from Murcia”.
+The pig received its name from the Spanish due to its short nose, with “chato” meaning “short-nosed”, and “Murciano” meaning “from Murcia”.

 Description

 Along with its short nose, the breed usually has a black or white color and has small sized heads.
 Generally the head Chato Murciano can grow up to 28.5 cm long and 20 cm wide after reaching 12 years of age.
 This is only a 2–4 cm growth from when it is one year old.
 On its head, the snout increases size up to 10.5 cm but then decreases to about 9.5 cm when the pig reaches twelve years of age.
 Pigs at about 3.5 years or 12 years have their eyes separated from each other at about 16 cm where at 1 year, they are separated by 12.5 cm.

 Although having white fur, black fur is a more common characteristic of the Chato Murciano but some tend to have white patches on parts of their body such as the tail and legs.
 These are believed to be inherited from the Berkshire, which is the pig the Spanish used to cross-breed with the primitive Murcian breed.
 Hair is found all over the pig’s body except on mammary glands belonging to the sow.
 There can be up to fourteen mammary glands on a Chato Murciano.